yakosti/rapidnet/src/applications/firewall/README.md

 ### English

-(@Switch) For every packet sent from an untrusted host to a trusted host, there exists a packet sent to that untrusted host from some trusted host.
+For every packet switch sent from an untrusted host to a trusted host, in the past some untrusted host has received a packet from switch, send from some trusted host.
 (VeriCon generates counterexamples)

 ### Logic

 ```
-forall Switch, Src, SrcPort, Dst
+forall Switch, Src, SrcPort, Dst,
   pktIn(Switch, Src, SrcPort, Dst) AND SrcPort = UNTRUSTED_PORT
     ->
     exists Originator, OriginatorPort,